gravitational/careers/teams.md

 - Session recording
 - Performance optimization and security hardening

+### Teleport Connect

+The Teleport Connect team is focused on creating desktop applications that make Teleport easier to use and more secure.

+The team is working towards the first release of Teleport Connect, adding support for SSO, Server Access, Kubernetes Access, and Database Access.

 ### Frontend Applications

 The Teleport Frontend Applications team is focused on building user-friendly web